 We’ve been prescribing the Ghost Max in clinic for clients with forefoot pain who need to decrease peak toe flexion; as well as those who are coming back post surgery after spending some time in a moon boot.

 While it’s a bit much shoe for those of us who want to run under 4:30min per Km pace it’s a plush recovery shoe for winding down and getting some miles into your legs.

 Lots of widths and both bright and plain colours make this shoe a great option for a wide variety of people and needs.

 The Hoka range of running shoes have been a welcome addition to the cupboard for both runners and podiatrists.

 Grab your current pair of running shoes.
-If their not too funky from too many miles place them on a flat surface in front of you and look at the scoop in the sole under the toes.
+If they’re not too funky from too many miles, place them on a flat surface in front of you and look at the scoop in the sole under the toes.

 It encourages forward movement as you move your centre of mass anteriorly.

-The original “big daddy” of cushioning according to our podiatrist Gus McSweyn.
+The original “big daddy” of cushioning according to podiatrist Gus McSweyn.

 Plush, soft and smooth.